 The newly established Christchurch Vegan Society (CVS) wishes to rebrand with a more ‘vegan’ centred approach while the NZ Vegetarian Society feels the term ‘vegetarian’ encompasses both veganism and vegetarianism equally.

 Here at Vegetarians NZ we believe veg*n’s are a diverse bunch of people all with differing opinions, beliefs and reasons behind their choices – it is essential that we respect each other’s right to make individual choices.
-What’s important is that we share the same goal –inspiring people to think more about the consumption and treatment of animals, environment effects and general health and well-being.
+What’s important is that we share the same goal – inspiring people to think more about the treatment of animals, environmental effects and health effects.

 Types Of Vegetarianism